 Founder & CEO

-Elena has trained thousands of educators across the United States and abroad in transformational coaching.
-She is the author of six highly acclaimed books: The Art of Coaching, (2013) and The Art of Coaching Teams, (2016) Onward: Cultivating Emotional Resilience in Educators (2018) and the Onward Workbook (2018), Coaching for Equity (2020) and The Art of Coaching Workbook (2020) and The PD Book: 7 Habits that Transform Professional Development (2022).
-She has also been a frequent contributor to Edutopia and ASCD’s Educational Leadership, and she was a blogger for EdWeek Teacher for many years.
+Elena Aguilar is a writer, leader, teacher, coach and podcaster.
+She is the author of six highly acclaimed books: The Art of Coaching, (2013) The Art of Coaching Teams (2016), Onward: Cultivating Emotional Resilience in Educators (2018) and The Onward Workbook (2018) and Coaching for Equity (2020) and The Art of Coaching Workbook (2020) and The PD Book: 7 Habits that Transform Professional Development (2022).
+She has also been a frequent contributor to Edutopia, ASCD’s Educational Leadership, and EdWeek Teacher.

 Stacey brings an invaluable blend of years of working in schools and in the private sector to our team.
 Having worked in internet companies in Silicon Valley in the mid-1990s, he has a keen understanding of how small businesses thrive.
 Following his adventures with start-ups, Stacey taught in independent schools in the San Francisco Bay Area for 18 years which gave him a deep appreciation for the learning needs of educators in private schools.